bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 plugin to ensure all the necessary metadata and user documentation is present and accounted for.

+{%@ Note do %}
+  Starting with Bridgetown 1.2, it's a preferred convention to use underscores for your plugin name, aka `my_plugin` rather than `my-plugin`.
+Many existing plugins start with a `bridgetown` prefix (such as `bridgetown-seo-tag`), but going forward we recommend that if you choose that prefix you still use underscores (aka `bridgetown_plugin_name_here`).
+While arguably that doesn't fit neatly with standard gem naming conventions, it solves a number of DX headaches.
+Which is a good thing!
+{% end %}

-Starting with v1.2, Bridgetown plugins will typically provide an [initializer](/docs/configuration/initializers) so that they can be easily required and configured via the user's configuration block within `config/initializers.rb`.
+Bridgetown plugins should provide an [initializer](/docs/configuration/initializers) so that they can be easily required and configured via the user's configuration block within `config/initializers.rb`.
 It's a good practice to ensure at least simple configuration options can alternatively be provided using YAML in `bridgetown.config.yml`.

 Make sure you [follow these instructions](/docs/plugins/gems-and-frontend/) to integrate your plugin's frontend code with the users' esbuild or Webpack setup.
 Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, components, resources, static files, and other content you would like your plugin to provide.